PayString/rfcs/payid/src/spec/payid-uri.md

    percent-encoding, an application MUST ensure the following about the string that is used as input to the URI-construction process:

-   * The accountpart consists only of Unicode code points that conform to the PRECIS IdentifierClass specified in [RFC7564].
+   * The 'acctpart' consists only of Unicode code points that conform to the PRECIS IdentifierClass specified in [RFC7564].

-   * The host consists only of Unicode code points that conform to the rules specified in [RFC5892].
+   * The 'host' consists only of Unicode code points that conform to the rules specified in [RFC5892].

    * Internationalized domain name (IDN) labels are encoded as A-labels